YangWiz/ContainerCraft-22/README.md

 ## Update Applications
 #### Rolling upgrade
-To enable the rolling upgrade, we can change the template part of the yaml file. we also can use the kubectl cmd:
+To enable the rolling upgrade, we can change the template part of the yaml file and apply it. we also can use the kubectl cmd:
 ```
 kubectl set image deployment/<deployment-name> <container-name>=<new-image>:<tag>